catalog header

 The Department of Mechanical Engineering at Gonzaga University develops men and women who are both competent engineers and educated, responsible human beings.
 The development of these two characteristics in students is affected by course work from both the liberal arts and the profession.
 Thus, these two aspects are interwoven, being a single, integrated fabric having many threads contributed by many curricula.
 This synthesis is expressed by the engineering program educational objectives that are listed in the School of Engineering and Applied Science section of this catalog, and by the Gonzaga University Mission Statement that may be found at the beginning of the catalog.

 Diversity of opportunity and professional breadth are hallmarks of the mechanical engineering profession.
 This translates into a need for a thorough grounding in a variety of mathematical, scientific, and engineering fundamentals.
 Thus, the Mechanical Engineering Program at Gonzaga University prepares the student in the areas of mathematics, chemistry, physics, mechanics, thermodynamics, fluid mechanics, heat transfer, materials, manufacturing, design, control theory, experimentation, and economics.
 These fundamentals are enhanced with exposure to important engineering tools such as: mathematical techniques; computer programming; computer applications including computer aided design (CAD), computer aided manufacturing (CAM), finite element analysis (FEA), and computational fluid dynamics (CFD); and the use of equipment, instruments, and software typically found in manufacturing and laboratory situations.
 Since teamwork is an essential aspect of the modern practice of mechanical engineering, the Mechanical Engineering Program gives considerable attention to building personal communication skills through team design projects, reports, and presentations.
-Furthermore, as a critical component of the program, all students engage in design courses beginning in their Sophomore year, culminating in a two-semester capstone design experience in the Senior year.
+Furthermore, as a critical component of the program, all students engage in design courses beginning in their Freshman year, culminating in a two-semester capstone design experience in the Senior year.
 That experience typically entails requiring student design teams, led jointly by faculty and practicing engineers, to solve real industrial design problems.
 Finally, the degree requirements also include the opportunity for breadth as well as concentration in particular engineering applications through a group of technical electives taken in the senior year (the list of allowed technical electives is given below).
 The department also has a five-year plan available for students wishing to proceed at a slower pace or for those planning to add a minor in business or in a liberal arts subject such as physics, music, or art.
 Information and a suggested course package is also available for students planning to enroll in the Gonzaga-in-Florence Engineering Semester program.

 The following curriculum details the course requirements for each semester.
 In addition to these courses, all students must take the Fundamentals of Engineering Examination prior to graduation (see ENSC 400, “Fundamentals of Engineering Exam” course in the Spring semester of the Senior year).
 Finally, students who follow a curriculum sequence other than that listed below should meet with their Academic Advisors at their first opportunity in order to resolve any scheduling conflicts that may arise due to off-schedule course availability and/or course pre- and co-requisite structure.
 In all cases, students must comply with the pre- and co-requisite requirements in order to be granted admission into courses.